daidahao/C-CPP-Programming-Notes/midterm.md

 ### Difference between macros and functions

-- Macros are just substituTon.
+- Macros are just substitution.
 - No call.
 - No copy of arguments.
 - Operating directly on variables.